Samuel Claggett Chew: Popular writing and book reviews

 Chew was active as a critic and book reviewer.
 He wrote 3,000 book reviews in the field of English literature, many of them published in The New York Herald Tribune and The Nation.
-His last book review, concerning a two-volume edition of Coleridge's letters, appeared was printed in the Herald Tribune the same day as his obituary.
+His last book review, concerning a two-volume edition of Coleridge's letters, appeared in the Herald Tribune the same day as his obituary.

 In 1925 Chew won first prize, offered by The Saturday Review of Literature, for the best discussion of the way in which Joseph Conrad might have finished his fragmentary novel titled Suspense.
 He also wrote for Vanity Fair.
 This magazine offered prizes to those who could answer the dozens of questions Chew had assembled for the contest.

 The book that made him most well known for a popular audience was the anthology titled Fruit Among the Leaves.
 It included parts of famous books published by the D. Appleton & Company publishers on the occasion of their 125th year in business.
 The firm went out of business in 1973.

 He reviewed several of Thomas Hardy's works and corresponded with him.
 Chew's 1921 book on Hardy, said one scholar, "enhanced Hardy's prestige".